rewindio/aws-connect/README.md

 `aws-connect -a tunnel -n my-app -r us-east-2 -p staging -o 8888`

 The SSH tunnel can then be used for things like connecting to an RDS database that the instance may have access to.
 Just point your DB client to localhost, port 8888 for the SSH forwarding.

+4. Establish an interactive shell session with a specific instance with a tag CLUSTER (will list all instances with that tag and ask for input)

+`aws-connect -s -t CLUSTER`

+4. Establish an interactive shell session with a specific instance with a tag CLUSTER=prod (will list all instances with that tag and ask for input)

+`aws-connect -s -t CLUSTER=prod`